-Your Kidde Smoke Alarm was designed specifically for use in a residential environment.
+This Kidde Smoke/CO Alarm was designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.

-For questions concerning your Smoke Alarm please call Product Support at 1-800-880-6788.
+For questions concerning this alarm please call Product Support at 1-800-880-6788.